Dropping cable TV and switching to an online streaming service can save you a bundle of cash.

 One way is to choose the right streaming services.
 Some are much cheaper than others.
 We highlight some of the most affordable options in “4 Streaming TV Services That Cost $25 a Month — or Less.”

 But there are services that cost even less — nothing at all.
-For more of these options, check out “13 Ways to Stream Movies and TV Shows for Free.”
+For more of these options, check out our article on free movie streaming.

 Would you give up a little privacy to lower your TV costs?
 Sound off in comments below or on our Facebook page.